Are you constantly kept awake by the burning question: Whatever happened to the cast of ground-breaking animated show, Batman: The Animated Series?

 Well, prepare to rest easy, for today I have an answer to that very question!

-This post gives a rundown of what the core cast of Batman: The Animated Series went on to do following the conclusion of the series.
+From the magnificent heroes, to the despicable villains, this post gives a rundown of what the core cast of Batman: The Animated Series went on to do following the conclusion of the series.

 Here we go…